Japanese submarine I-51

 I-51 (伊号第五一潜水艦, I-gō Dai Gojū-ichi sensuikan), previously Project S22 and Submarine No. 44, was a submarine in commission in the Imperial Japanese Navy from 1924 to 1938.
 Although not a successful design, she was the lead vessel and prototype of the Japanese Kaidai-class submarines which served in World War II.
 The Japanese also used her for early experiments in the development of submarine aircraft carriers.

 Background

 Following World War I, the Imperial Japanese Navy General Staff began to re-consider submarine warfare as an element of fleet strategy.
 Before the war, the Imperial Japanese Navy regarded submarines as useful only for short-range coastal point defense.
-However, based on the success of the Imperial German Navy in deploying long-range cruiser submarines for commerce raiding during World War I, Japanese strategists came to realieze the potential for using submarines for long-range reconnaissance, as well as in a war of attrition against an enemy fleet approaching Japan.
+However, based on the success of the Imperial German Navy in deploying long-range cruiser submarines for commerce raiding during World War I, Japanese strategists came to realize the potential for using submarines for long-range reconnaissance, as well as in a war of attrition against an enemy fleet approaching Japan.
 Procurement of a large, long-range Japanese submarine was authorized in fiscal year 1918 under the Eight-six fleet program, under the designation Project S22.